re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 And lastly for the comments of the selected issue, we can also just grab the hook from where we declared the state and use it.
-Because of Suspense, we again don't need to handle the loading case in here.
+Because of Suspense, we again don't need to handle the loading case.

 ```diff
  import ReactMarkdown from 'react-markdown'